jake-seunghyukoh/nest-file-upload/README.md

-# Nest Boilerplate
+# Nest Project : File Upload

-This is my custom boilerplate repository which uses following modules
+This is an exercise repository that implements upload, download endpoints
-- Prisma
-  - For database
-- Passport
-  - For authentication